Concepts of Consciousness

-So how do we combine a deep love for the material world that has given the West its strength, with the lofty aspiration for the spirit that has given the Indian tradition its wisdom?
+So how do we combine the deep love for the material world that has given the West its strength, with the lofty aspiration for the spirit that has given the Indian tradition its wisdom?
 The answer is certainly not in some half-baked compromise, with materialism guiding public life during working hours and religion private life after five and in the weekend.
 The real solution has to come from a deep integration based on a complete acceptance of both matter and spirit, and this may be possible only in a consciousness that goes beyond the dualities on which the ordinary mind insists.
-This may strike the materialist as way too far up in the sky, and some traditional spiritualists as preposterous, but as long as one's striving for the ultimate reality involves the slightest denial either of the spirit or of the dynamic, material pole of reality, it is still part of the world of dualities, and as such it misses the absolute truth which the Indian tradition pursues.
+This may strike the materialist as way too far up in the sky, and some traditional spiritualists as preposterous, but as long as one's striving for the ultimate reality involves the slightest denial either of the spirit or of the dynamic, material pole of reality, it is still part of the world of dualities, and as such it misses the absolute truth which the integral Indian tradition pursues.

 The absolute, impersonal emptiness of the pure consciousness described in the previous section plays a major role in almost all spiritual traditions, especially in India, and there are elements of it even in streams that are normally considered dualistic and theistic, but still, it is not the only form, aspect or type of consciousness, and the oldest and most authoritative Indian texts point to something else that at least in some respects can be seen as going beyond the purely passive form of "pure consciousness".

 There are several forms of it.
 In the Gitā one finds, for example, the concept of the puruṣottama, the absolute "Person", the parāpuruṣa, the "Being" beyond dualities like those between saguṇa and nirguṇa, kṣara and akṣara (manifest and non-manifest, moving and unmoving).
 With a different stress, there is the idea of sarvam Brahma, the ultimate who is all, and more abstractly, the concept of saccidānanda, the absolute oneness of true being, consciousness and delight that is seen as the source of all there is in the universe.
 This absolute, all-inclusive integrality, expressed with such exquisite beauty throughout the major scriptures of the Indian tradition is so central to Indian thought that even the māyāvādin schools, who deny the reality of the physical world, have still, somewhere in the background, to accept that, ultimately, everything has its origin in Brahman.
-As we will see in more detail in the chapters on the application of Integral Indian psychology, it may well be this ability to link absolutely everything in existence up to the transcendent that gave India that unique "secret ingredient", which was responsible not only for its spiritual depth, but also for the legendary wealth that brought in the previous millennium so many plunderers to its shores.[INTERNAL REFs] As I alluded to in the description of the method of detachment, [INTERNAL REF] if one begins with excluding things in one's quest for purity, one risks remaing stuck in a limited understanding of reality, but it is also possible to persist till one reaches — at the other end of absolute emptiness — into another space and time, which includes absolutely everything, while yet avoiding the usual egoïc limitations and distortions.
+As we will see in more detail in the chapters on the application of Integral Indian psychology, it may well be this ability to link absolutely everything in existence up to the transcendent that gave India that unique "secret ingredient", which was responsible not only for its spiritual depth, but also for the legendary wealth that brought in the previous millennium so many plunderers to its shores.[INTERNAL REFs] As I alluded to in the description of the method of detachment, [INTERNAL REF] if one begins with excluding things in one's quest for purity, one risks remaing stuck in a limited understanding of reality, but onde doesn't need to.
+It is also possible to persist in one's search till one reaches — at the other end of absolute emptiness — another space and time, a "world" which includes absolutely everything, while yet avoiding the usual egoïc limitations and distortions.
 There are two interesting corrolaries of the integral position one can arrive at in this manner: the first is that consciousness must be everywhere, even in seemingly unconscious matter; the second that consciousness cannot be limited to awareness, but that it must also have power.

 Consciousness in Matter

-Though this position is rare amongst contemporary philosophers of science, it used to be common enough amongst Europe's philosophers to hold that consciousness is pervasive thoughout the universe.[REFs & examples] The consciousness and knowledge embedded in physical nature can, of course, not be of the same type as we find in the human mind, but the fabulous beauty, order and lawfulness of matter does suggest that there must be at least some kind of built-in intelligence, some kind of subconscious know-how supporting the world.2 To recognize the inner structure of matter as a form of consciousness, one might look at the knowledge-constituent of matter as a subconscious habit of form and function, a tendency to act in harmony with the basic dharma3 of the physical entity in question: an electron needs to “know” how to behave like an electron, a hydrogen molecule how to behave like a hydrogen molecule, a rock like a rock, and a river like a river.
+Though this position is rare amongst contemporary philosophers of science, it used to be common enough amongst Europe's philosophers to hold that consciousness is pervasive thoughout the universe.[REFs & examples] The consciousness and knowledge embedded in physical nature can, of course, not be of the same type as the one we find in the human mind, but the fabulous beauty, order and lawfulness of matter does suggest that there must be at least some kind of built-in intelligence, some kind of subconscious know-how supporting the world.2 To recognize the inner structure of matter as a form of consciousness, one might look at the knowledge-constituent of matter as a subconscious habit of form and function, a tendency to act in harmony with the basic dharma3 of the physical entity in question: an electron needs to “know” how to behave like an electron, a hydrogen molecule how to behave like a hydrogen molecule, a rock like a rock, and a river like a river.

 There are two important aspects to this.
-The first one is that this know-how involves an element of power: it imposes a capacity to act in one specific manner.
+The first one is that this know-how involves an element of power: it implies a capacity to act in one specific manner.
 I will discuss this in the next section on Consciousness as Power.

 Consciousness as power

 The second essential corollary of the integral view of consciousness is that consciousness has power.
 If we combine the idea that everything in this wondrous universe is a manifestation of consciousness and delight with the idea that Cit is also Cit-Śakti, that Consciousness is also Conscious-force, then we open the road to a genuinely integral understanding of reality, and with that, to infinite possibilities of further development.
-Realizing the absolute purity of spirit in its aspect of passivity, of receptivity, is presently well within human reach.
-It is not easy but perfectly doable as it does not necessitate a complete transformation of one's nature: one's nature has only to get out of the way, and one receives the splendours of the Infinite in the silence that one is in one's innermost essence.
+Realizing in one's direct persoanl experience the absolute purity of spirit in its aspect of passivity, of receptivity, is presently well within human reach.
+It is not easy but perfectly doable as it does not necessitate a complete transformation of one's nature: one's nature has only to get out of the way so that one can receive the splendours of the Infinite in the silence that one is in one's innermost essence.
 But if this world is not an illusion, but a progressive manifestation of the Divine; if the kṣara is as true as the akṣara, if the dynamic becoming is as much divine as the static being, if the absolute Delight manifests itself dynamically as pure Love, then it must be possible to identify with the dynamic as well as with the passive consciousness of the Divine.
 Clearly this is infinitely more difficult than the purely passive identification, as it needs for its manifestation not only a liberated Self, but also, and this is far more difficult to attain, a perfect, ego-free, "divinized" nature.
 If we accept this as our ultimate aim and destiny, then the spiritual evolution of humanity has only just begun.
 Traditional mokṣa is then not more than an essential pre-condition, a first step towards the far greater dynamic realizations of the future that will transform the whole of life into a powerful, dynamic expression of the truth of the spirit.